Deji01/Crypto-Insight/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+Please ensure your code adheres to the existing style and passes all tests.

 ## License